J-Saravana-Prasath/Classification-Model---Build-a-Model-that-Classifies-the-Side-Effects-of-a-Drug/README.md

 TCS iON RIO 125
 Here I have created a program which help us to classify the side effects and effectiveness of a drug.
 And I have also attached my code and the dataset.
+And it can also show some alternate drugs for the same treatment.